Dictionary Insertion Prompting for Multilingual Reasoning on Multilingual Large Language Models: Math Reasoning Tasks

 \subsection{GSM8K}

-\paragraph{GSM8K} Table \ref{t1} presents the results on GSM8K written in 10 randomly selected low-resourced languages from FLORES-200 \citep{nllb2022} on GPT-4o-mini.
+\paragraph{GSM8K} Table \ref{t1} presents the results on GSM8K written in 10 randomly selected low-resourced languages from FLORES-200 \citep{nllb2022} on GPT-4o.
 The results indicate the effectiveness of DIP in comparison to the baselines.
 English pivoting does help to improve the Standard Prompting baseline from an average of 11.04 to 17.37.
 Chain-of-thought reasoning is especially useful, improving the average score from 17.37 on English Pivoting to 44.88 on English Pivot Thought.
-Cross-lingual thought seems less useful on GSM8K in these languages.
-We postulate that such training data is insufficient for GPT-4o-mini.
 Compared to the most naive Standard Prompting baseline, DIP obviously improves the average performance from 11.04 to 61.92.
 On bug\_Latn, DIP still obviously improves the strongest baseline English Pivot Thought from 20.85 to 60.50.
 We also observe the effectiveness of interleaving the dictionary by insertion, which improves traditional appending/prepending previously employed by machine translation, improving the average score from 10.02 on Non-insertion Prompting to 16.35 on DIP w/o EP w/o CT.
 We postulate such an interleaving manner makes it easy to catch the context between the mapped dictionary pairs, which enhances the model understanding.

-Due to space reasons, we leave Figure \ref{gsm8k_f} in the Appendix, which visually presents the performance gap between DIP and the baselines on the full 200 languages in FLORES-200 on GPT-4o-mini.
+Due to space reasons, we leave Figure \ref{gsm8k_f} in the Appendix, which visually presents the performance gap between DIP and the baselines on the full 200 languages in FLORES-200 on GPT-4o.
 We observe that DIP has quite impressive improvements on lower-resource languages such as the ones in the fourth row.
 The improvements with DIP on higher-resourced languages, yet, there are still improvements.
 Table \ref{summm} presents the detailed improvement statistics, and we observe that while traditional English Pivoting and English Pivot Thought make good improvements, they are usually not drastic, with about a 5-10 points increase in accuracy.
 In comparison, DIP gives a large improvement with 196/200 languages enjoying an improvement with over 20 points in accuracy.
 This concludes the usefulness of DIP.